Augmented Meditation: HRV Training

 - A smartphone camera

 Historically, chest straps have been least comfortable but most accurate.
 Smartphone cameras have been most comfortable but least accurate.
 Ear clips or finger sensors fall somewhere between.
-I have been using a bluetooth ear clip.
+I have been using a Bluetooth ear clip from Kyto Fitness and recently the H10 chest strap from Polar.

 The Kyto ear clip sensor.

-I’ve tried 11 apps in order to find the one I like best.
+I’ve tried 15+ apps to find the one I like best.
 Here is what I’ve learned:

 If you want to get started without an external sensor, the app with the highest value for the lowest price is HeartRate+.
-The interface is not as attractive as Complete Coherence mentioned above, but unlike any other app, both HeartRate+ and Complete Coherence allow you to customize the breathing pattern, which is rather important.
+The interface is not as attractive as others, but HeartRate+ allows you to customize the breathing pattern, which is important.

 By the way, have you ever been told to “take a deep breath and relax”?
 What I’ve learned from HRV research is that this is bad advice.
 If you want to calm yourself it is much more effective to focus on maintaining the same speed of breathing rather than breathing deeply.